coreinfrastructure/best-practices-badge/doc/api.md

 However, that made it impossible to distinguish between "use the browser's preferred locale" and "use English".

-Now, if no locale is selected, the application will redirect requestors to the best matching locale (as recommended by the accept-language value provided by the browser, with English as the last resort).
+Now, if no locale is selected, the application will redirect requesters to the best matching locale (as recommended by the accept-language value provided by the browser, with English as the last resort).
 The API has an important exception: if JSON format is requested, no